kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### The Illustrations

-The statues of Socrates and Diotima shown in the images are exhibited outside the [Undercroft](https://www.uwa.edu.au/theatres/venues/undercroft) of [The University of Western Australia](https://www.uwa.edu.au/).
+The statues of Socrates and Diotima shown in this blog are exhibited outside the [Undercroft](https://www.uwa.edu.au/theatres/venues/undercroft) of [The University of Western Australia](https://www.uwa.edu.au/).

 <!--LaTeX